The Validation Problem in Health AI: Why the Word Has Lost Its Meaning – and How to Take It Back

 A lot of teams treat validation like a box to check before launch.
 A scientist reads that and hears: We ran one experiment.

 Real validation is closer to how you run a lab: you assume you are wrong until you have tried hard to break your own claim.
+You design experiments to catch your own errors before someone else finds them in a patient outcome.

 A practical way to frame health AI validation is in three layers: